jisc-services/Public-Documentation/PublicationsRouter/v2/sword-out/REPOSITORY.md

 * Eprints Native – This results in deposits with a basic set of meta-data.
 * Eprints RIOXX - This will populate the additional RIOXX fields with meta-data.

-### Vanilla Eprints
+### Eprints Native

-Vanilla EPrints is the native format and it is configured by default to accept incoming requests via [SWORDv2](https://wiki.eprints.org/w/SWORD_2.0), so the router's deposit mechanism will automatically work.
+EPrints Native is configured by default to accept incoming requests via [SWORDv2](https://wiki.eprints.org/w/SWORD_2.0), so the router's deposit mechanism will automatically work.

 ### Eprints RIOXX Plugin